einfrog/InkForge/README.md

 - **Backend:**	Node.js + Express
 - **Database:**	MySQL (managed with phpMyAdmin)

-Passwords are hashed with bcrypt.js, user authentication and authorization are handlet by jsonwebtoken.
+Passwords are hashed with bcrypt.js, user authentication and authorization are handled by jsonwebtoken.
 Cross-Origin Resource Sharing (when hosting locally) is enabled by CORS.
 Picture Upload is done using Multer and UUIDs.
 For the relationship graph I am using Cytoscape.

 ## Screenshots
 ### Exploring public projects